How to Tone Down $$$, Tune Up Family Memories and Nurture Children’s Empathy During the Holidays

 ~ A friend started a tradition of giving each family member a book on Christmas eve.
 That “dinner” tradition has become the favorite holiday memory of the season.

-~ My son’s friends always watch It’s A Wonderful Life every Christmas eve.
+~ My son’s friends always watch It’s A Wonderful Life every holiday.
 It’s hot chocolate, cinnamon sticks, whip cream, quilts, Jimmy Stewart, and a memory.

 Find the tradition that works for you!

 We too often deny kids the pleasure of doing for others.
 Kids are great at brainstorming gift ideas for others.